isi-metaphor/metaphor-adp-server/README.md

 ./build
 ```

+4. Put Gurobi license file in the `lic` directory.

-4. Run the Docker image for the metaphor server:
+5. Run the Docker image for the metaphor server:

 ```
 ./run
 ```

 The server will now be started on localhost, port 8000.
 You can send JSON
-requests (see, e.g., the 'testing' directory in the Metaphor-ADP
+requests (see, e.g., the `testing` directory in the Metaphor-ADP
 repository) or use the Web interface: http://localhost:8000/app

-The default username and password are both "metaphor".
+The default username and password are both `metaphor`.

 ### Legacy